Images in Vogue: 2017: Incipience vinyl box set

 The second vinyl, Incipience 2: Prerelease - Educated Man, collects Pre-Release, originally released with 500 copies in June 1982 and Educated Man, originally released with 1,000 copies in October 1982.
-These were the first vinyl releases by the group, as well as the first appearances on vinyl from Dale Martindale (vocals), Joe Vizvary (synths), Kevin Crompton and Don Gordon.
+These were the first vinyl releases by the group, as well as the first appearances on vinyl from Dale Martindale (vocals), Joe Vizvary (synths), Kevin Crompton, and Don Gordon.

 The third vinyl, Incipience 3: Extended Play Redux features the band's first major label release from October 1983.
 The self-titled record features the top 30 single "Lust for Love", and this re-release also includes remixes and b-sides from the "Lust for Love" and "Just Like You" 7” singles.
 The recordings were produced by Joe Vizvary and Lindsay Kidd, with assistance by Dave Ogilvie in Vancouver's Mushroom and Little Mountain Studios.
 The tracks have been remastered and the sleeve includes enhanced artwork.

 The fourth vinyl, Incipience 4: Live at LuvAFair October 6th, 1982, features a 35-year-old live performance at the Vancouver club, Luv-A-Fair.
 Recorded live on October 6, 1982, the vinyl includes an unreleased recording of Images in Vogue's 12th live performance.
 The concert was the premiere performance of the band's hit, "Lust for Love", as well as the live debut of then-new member Glen Nelson.
 Live personnel include Joe Vizvary, Gary Blair Smith, Dale Martindale, Don Gordon, and Kevin Crompton.
 The tracks were mastered for vinyl and the CD version includes 6 bonus live tracks.

-2018–present: Reunion
+2018–present: reunion

-Since 2018, Images in Vogue has returned to performing occasionally at various events around Ontario.
+Since 2018, Images in Vogue has returned to performing occasionally at various events around Canada.

-The band is scheduled to perform at the "Back to the 80's" charity concert on 22 September 2019 in Oakville, Ontario, Canada.
-The show will take place at the Oakville Centre for the Performing Arts and will also feature performances from two other Canadian 80s bands, Spoons and the Box.

 In May 2020, cEvin Key hosted a live video chat on YouTube with the original 6 members of Images in Vogue.
 Joining Key were Joe Vizvary, Dale Martindale, Gary Smith, Don Gordon, and Glen Nelson.
 It was the first such reunion of the original band members in 35 years.